-Developed in partnership with the World Bank Development Marketplace, the GSBI Online strengthens the business model of early-stage social enterprise.
+Developed in partnership with the World Bank Development Marketplace, the GSBI Online program strengthens the business model of early-stage social enterprises.

 Through weekly calls, over the course of 6 months, you will work alongside a Silicon Valley executive mentor to chart a course for growth and present your business in the most compelling way.

 By the end of the program, you will have a sound strategy for growing the enterprise and seeking funding, complete with a stage-appropriate action, operational and social impact metrics, a slide deck for investor presentations, and a two-page investment summary document.
 Your participation in program ends with presenting a 12-minute online presentation to a review panel in which you will receive constructive investor feedback.
 See this year’s presentations.

 In completion of the program, you will receive an official GSBI certificate of completion, a copy your published investment profile, and you will be added to the GSBI Alumni network.